commstools/citools.org/content/toolkits/protein/language-terminology/index.md

         "protein alternatives" is not the same as "alternative proteins" A common misuse of protein which sometimes simply reflects carelessness of a writer seeking variety or flow in their prose.
 In other cases, this reflects the colloqual use of "protein" to mean animal-based proteins, which demonstrates nutritional illiteracy or attempts to appeal to confirmation bias and nutritional illiteracy of readers.
 Protein the nutrient could only correctly be said to have have alternatives in the context of, say, meeting caloric intake requirements, which can also be achieved by consuming other macronutrients.
         <br><br>
         A primary argument for broad usage of "alternative protein" is that the reality of current markets and dietary patterns dictates the alternative nature of non-animal-based protein-rich foods.
 Addressing this with the intention of "creating a world where alternative proteins are no longer alternative" is a common rationale within the alternative protein movement.
-On paper, such reasoning would only be guilty of an inane lack of strategic thinking - the first step in creating such a world would be not to brand oneself as alternative.
+On paper, such reasoning would only be guilty of a lack of strategic thinking - the first step in creating such a world would be not to brand oneself as alternative.
 In practice, the statement of purpose also does not align with the movement's activities, which appear to be dedicated to preserving alternative protein as a counterculture activist movement.
 This is evidenced by the selection of media outlets, terminology, and figures that dominate the alternative protein infospace.
 This is a movement with roots in publicity-seeking activism that continues to be driven activists and alternative lifestyle enthusiasts.
         </td>
     </tr>
     <tr>